geopm/geopm/service/docs/source/geopmaccess.1.rst

-The ``-E`` / ``--skip-check`` option enables the creation of access lists in ``/etc/geopm-service`` without checking that the names in the access list correspond to signals or controls supported by an active GEOPM Service, or that any Unix user group provided is valid.
-This enables the creation of the configuration file on a system where the GEOPM Service is not running.
+The ``-E`` / ``--skip-check`` option enables the creation of access lists in ``/etc/geopm-service`` without checking that the names in the access list correspond to signals or controls supported by the active GEOPM Service.
+This enables the creation of the configuration file on a system where the GEOPM Service does not support some signals or controls.

 Note that having signal or control names in an access list in ``/etc/geopm-service`` which are not valid on a particular system is